 - Yams, or sweet potatoes, are actually loaded with vitamins that are good for your gums.
 Try using a healthier recipe for sweet potatoes than candied yams.

 - You don’t have to skip dessert.
-Substitute a healthier, calcium rich options by enjoying pear slices with a Greek yogurt dip.
+Substitute healthier, calcium rich options by enjoying pear slices with a Greek yogurt dip.

 What to Drink for Thanksgiving Dinner